Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Imodium can make you dizzy or drowsy.
 If you experience any side effects which affect your cognitive abilities, do not drive or operate machinery until you feel it is safe for you to do so.

 While treating diarrhoea, you should avoid excessive alcohol consumption.
-Drinking large amounts of alcohol can worsen your diarrhoea or interact with Imodium.
+Drinking large amounts of alcohol can worsen your diarrhoea and interact with Imodium.

 For most people, diarrhoea symptoms improve after an hour of taking Imodium, though you may need to take it for up to 2 days before your symptoms improve.